Spring til indhold.

 Consultancy

-Finks Dialog supports leaders, teams, and organizations in creating meaningful development and sustainable change.
-The company is founded and led by me and I specializes in process facilitation, coaching, and organizational development.
+Finks Dialog supports leaders, teams and organizations in creating meaningful development and sustainable change.
+The company is founded and led by me, and I specialize in process facilitation, coaching and organizational development.

-With a strong foundation in action learning, protreptic dialogue, and change management, Finks Dialog helps individuals and teams gain clarity, strengthen collaboration, and translate reflection into concrete action.
+With a strong foundation in action learning, protreptic dialogue and change management, I help individuals and teams gain clarity, strengthen collaboration and turn reflection into concrete action.

-I facilitate workshops, action learning for teams and individual coaching.
-I also offer consultancy on project management within educational systems.
-I.e. Erasmus+.
+I facilitate workshops, action learning processes for teams and individual coaching.
+I also provide consultancy on project development and management within educational systems, including Erasmus+.

 Towards the end of my master’s degree in Process Leadership and Organizational Change, I found myself at a quiet but decisive turning point.
-I had developed strong competencies in facilitation, development processes, and coaching, yet I struggled to see how I could truly bring them into play in the position I held at the time.
+I had developed strong competencies in facilitation, development processes and coaching, yet I struggled to see how I could fully bring them into play in the position I held at the time.

-During one of our final teaching sessions, we were asked to do a backcasting exercise: to imagine ourselves one year into the future and describe where we were and what we were doing.
+During one of our final teaching sessions, we were asked to do a backcasting exercise, imagining ourselves one year into the future and describing where we were and what we were doing.
 I remember staring at a blank page, trying to invent job titles that might fit.
 None of them felt right.
-No title captured what I was actually longing to do; to facilitate meaningful processes, support development, and engage in coaching conversations that matter.
+No title captured what I was truly longing to do, facilitate meaningful processes, support development and engage in coaching conversations that matter.

 At the same time, we were reading about regenerative leadership.
-I began asking myself: what is regenerative for me?
-What kind of professional life sustains energy, meaning, and growth for myself?
+I began asking myself what is regenerative for me, and what kind of professional life sustains energy, meaning and growth.

-From that reflection, I set small milestones.
+From these reflections, I set small milestones.
 This was the moment my company was born.

-After completing my degree, I contacted Professor Emeritus in philosophy Ole Fogh Kirkeby, whom we had encountered during the program, and asked if he would certify me to become a protreptic practitioner.
+After completing my degree, I contacted Professor Emeritus of Philosophy Ole Fogh Kirkeby, whom we had encountered during the program, and asked if he would certify me as a protreptic practitioner.
 At the time, there were no other certified protrepticians in Southern Jutland.
 While completing the certification, I built my website and began sharing my work and reflections on LinkedIn.

-Looking back, becoming self-employed was not a single decision but a process of listening closely: to what gives me energy, to what feels meaningful, and to where I can contribute with clarity and integrity.
+Looking back, becoming self-employed was not a single decision but a process of listening closely to what gives me energy, what feels meaningful and where I can contribute with clarity and integrity.

 I did not begin my master’s degree at Aalborg University with the intention of becoming self-employed.
 However, the journey I went through during the program gradually led me there.

-The program strengthened my ability to work with facilitation, development processes, and organizational change.
-Just as importantly, it sparked a strong desire to continue learning and deepened my curiosity about how theory and practice can inform each other.
+The program strengthened my ability to work with facilitation, development processes and organizational change.
+Just as importantly, it sparked a strong desire to continue learning and deepened my curiosity about how theory and practice inform one another.

-While entrepreneurship was not the goal, the education strengthened my professional identity and gave me the courage to follow the direction that felt meaningful.
-In that sense, becoming self-employed was not a planned destination, but a place I arrived grounded in the competencies, confidence, and reflective practice developed during my time at AAU.
+While entrepreneurship was not the goal, the education strengthened my professional identity and gave me the courage to follow a meaningful direction.
+In that sense, becoming self employed was not a planned destination, but a place I arrived, grounded in the competencies, confidence and reflective practice developed during my time at AAU.

 The biggest challenge has been having the courage to say out loud that I am seriously investing in building my own business.

 In our household, we cannot live on my husband’s income alone.
-This meant I had to negotiate reduced hours at my primary job to make space for my company.
-Choosing to accept a lower salary while beginning to sell my own services felt risky and uncomfortable.
-Pricing my work and standing confidently behind its value has been one of the hardest, and most important , lessons.
+This meant negotiating reduced hours at my primary job to make space for my company.
+Accepting a lower salary while beginning to sell my own services felt risky and uncomfortable.
+Pricing my work and standing confidently behind its value has been one of the hardest and most important lessons.

 I have clients today, though not yet enough to go full time.
 Even so, I remain confident that I am building something meaningful and sustainable.